-The means ± standard deviations, assigned different letters on the same line, are significantly different at the 5% threshold according to Tukey's test
+The means ± standard deviations, assigned different superscripts on the same line, are significantly different at the 5% threshold according to Tukey's test

-T1: 120 g N/banana tree and 329 g K/banana tree; T2: 5 kg of cake/banana tree; T3: 7.5 kg of cake/banana tree; T4: 10 kg of cake/banana tree
+†T1: 120 g N/ tree and 329 g K/ tree; T2: 5 kg of cake/ tree; T3: 7.5 kg of cake/ tree; T4: 10 kg of cake/ tree

 4. DISCUSSION

 The weight of the diets increased with the substitution of meal.
 The smallest diet was obtained with treatment T2 (9.8 ± 1.3 kg) and the largest diet with treatment T4 (12.3 ± 0.6 kg) among the treatments that received meal.
 Chemical fertilizer produced the highest mass (13.10 ± 1.00 kg), but there was no significant difference compared to treatment T4.
 This difference in mass compared to the other treatments could be due to the quantity of nutrients contained in the meal for plant use, as well as its nature.
-According to studies by [27], the mineralization of organic fertilizers is appropriate because too rapid mineralization would promote the loss of assimilable mineral elements and soil acidification, especially in tertiary sands.
+According to a study by Georges et al. [27], the mineralization of organic fertilizers is appropriate because too rapid mineralization would promote the loss of assimilable mineral elements and soil acidification, especially in tertiary sands.
 The number of hands per cluster varied from 5.6 to 7.33 among the different treatment regimes.
 Treatment T4 yielded the highest number of hands compared to chemical fertilizer.
-Our results corroborate those of [28], who also stated in their research that the application of organic fertilizers was beneficial for increasing the number of hands per bunch.
-Similarly,[29] noted that cultivars with high biomass could generate abundant fruit production, resulting in heavier bunches.
-The number of fruits per bunch increased with the rate of cake, and this increase could be attributed to the nutritional potential of organic matter, thereby promoting the accumulation of dry matter in the economic part of the plant [3031].
-[30] and [31] indicated that the use of organic fertilizers in the cultivation of Grand Naine plantains led to an increase in the number of fruits per bunch.
+Our results corroborate those of Bhalerao et al. [28], who also stated in their research that the application of organic fertilizers was beneficial for increasing the number of hands per bunch.
+Similarly, Ndukwe et al. [29] noted that cultivars with high biomass could generate abundant fruit production, resulting in heavier bunches.
+The number of fruits per bunch increased with the application rate of cake, and this increase could be attributed to the nutritional potential of organic matter, thereby promoting the accumulation of dry matter in the economic part of the plant [30, 31].
+Baiyeri and Tenkouano [30] and Vázquez-Ovando et al. [31] indicated that the use of organic fertilizers in the cultivation of Grand Naine plantains led to an increase in the number of fruits per bunch.